mkner/basic-pid/docs/examples.rst

 can be set and changed at any time.
 A WheelVelocity object is constructed with access to a Wheel object that also runs as a dynamic process.
 It is the Wheel object itself that actually contains an instance of WheelVelocity, in addition to a wheel encoder object, and a motor object.
-It is the motor object controls the speed and direction, either forward or reverse, for its physical motor.
+It is the motor object that controls the speed and direction, either forward or reverse, for its physical motor.
 It has a functional interface to send signals to a microcontroller board object that handles digital PWM via an interface and connection to the actual microcontroller hardware that controls the analog electrical connections to drive a physical motor.